 Through these discussions, Mrs. DaSilva transformed my perspective on the ways historical phenomena have been serialized and given validity over time.
 This understanding has become even more significant as I’ve gotten older and began to observe fellow Americans contextualize their understanding of the past to frame their political arguments in the present.

-It’s especially imperative today to recognize how our understanding—and misunderstanding—of the past colors our perceptions of the present.
-We must reflect on the classrooms where we first learned American history in order to more objectively examine our politics, our culture, and the actions of our leaders—and work towards a better future.
+That’s why I believe it is imperative to reflect on the classrooms where we first learned American history in order to more objectively examine our current politics, culture, and leaders—and work towards a better future.
 I am forever grateful for Mrs. DaSilva’s class: It’s where I first learned about some of America’s worst injustices, and as an adult, my memories of it have fueled my belief in our ability to strive toward a more progressive, inclusive, and equitable America.

 In college, I read Miller William’s poem “Of History and Hope,” which has since become a favorite.
 One passage in particular makes me think of Mrs. DaSilva’s class, and Howard Zinn’s belief “that our future may be found in the past's fugitive moments of compassion, rather than in its solid centuries of warfare”: